 OUT-OF-CLASS ASSIGNMENTS.
 Section 1.
 Definition

 OUT-OF-CLASS ASSIGNMENTS.
-A. Employees represented by the Union shall be compensated for out-of-class assignments (OCA) on the thirty-first (31st) continuous day of assignment or on the thirty-first (31st) day of cumulative OCA in the same classification.
-Out-of-class assignments shall accrue on a fiscal year basis only.
+A. Employees shall be compensated for out-of-class assignments (OCAs) on the thirty-first continuous day of assignment or on the thirty-first day of cumulative OCA in the same classification.
+OCA accrues on a fiscal year basis only.
 Accumulated days will not be carried into the next fiscal year.
+An employee in an OCA will receive an increase at least equal to that which would be given if the employee were promoted to the same class from an eligible list established by a promotional examination.

 OUT-OF-CLASS ASSIGNMENTS.
 Employees temporarily assigned to the work of another classification for a period of five (5) consecutive work days or more shall be placed on the salary range for that classification and at a step placement that will provide a minimum of a 5% increase in the employee’s normal classification hourly rate, but in no event higher than the top step of the classification’s salary range.
 Upon completion of the Out of Class Assignment, the employee shall revert to his or her permanent position at his or her regular rate of pay, including any step increase(s) for which s/he would otherwise have been eligible.